gsmainclusivetechlab/interop-test-platform/README.md

     between your local files and the files inside the running containers, which allows your local changes to immediately be reflected in the running containers without rebuilding.
+-   [`compose/ops-volumes.yml`](./compose/ops-volumes.yml): Does the same things
+    as `compose/volumes.yml` but targetting the services defined in `ops`.
+    Useful for running new migrations or tests.
 -   [`compose/network.yml`](./compose/network.yml): Set up a shared external docker network.
 This is useful when you also have other test components (e.g. simulators) running locally, as it will allow all services to